Patient FAQ

 While Novel Biome does not sell directly to patients, we understand the importance of transparency and education.
 Explore our patient FAQ section to gain insights into FMT and Novel Biome’s commitment to high-quality and safe FMT.
 If you have inquiries that go beyond what's covered here, we strongly encourage you to consult with your medical doctor or healthcare provider for additional information and guidance.

-2. Manufacturing process: At Novel Biome, stool is processed in our state-of-the-art microbiome laboratory, which follows all regulatory guidelines and has stringent policies and Standard Operating Procedures.
+- Manufacturing process: At Novel Biome, stool is processed in our state-of-the-art microbiome laboratory, which follows all regulatory guidelines and has stringent policies and Standard Operating Procedures.
+Our lab and processes are Good Manufacturing Practices (GMP) certified and, in addition, follow all Good Laboratory Practices (GLP).

 References: 1.
 Choi, H. H. & Cho, Y.-S. 2016, 2.
 Gupta, S. et al. 2021, 3.
 Ser, H.-L. et al. 2021, 4.
 Xu, M.-Q. 2015, 5.
 Khanna, S. et al. 2017, 6.
 Song, Y. et al. 2013, 7.
 Wilson, B. C. et al. 2019, 8.
 Ramai, D. 2018, 9.
 Cold, F. et al. 2021, 10.
 Hirsch, B. E. et al. 2015, 11.
 Ramai, D. et al. 2021, 12.
 Krajicek, E. et al. 2019, 13.
 Baxter, M. & Colville, A. 2016, 14.
 Iqbal, U. et al. 2018, 15.
 Kao, D. et al. 2017, 16.
 Postigo, R. & Kim, J. H. 2012, 17.
 Reigadas, E. et al. 2020, 18.
 Wang, S. et al. 2016, 19.
 Youngster, I. et al. 2014, 20.
 Youngster, I. et al. 2016, 21.
 Allegretti, J. R. et al. 2019, 22.
 Cammarota, G. et al. 2015, 23.
 Lee, C. H. et al. 2016, 24.
 Lee, C. H. et al. 2019, 25. van Nood, E. et al. 2013, 26.
 Quraishi, M. N. et al. 2017, 27.
 Sommer, F. et al. 2017, 28.
 Basson, A. R. et al. 2020, 29.
 Brandt, L. J. & Aroniadis, O. C. 2013, 30.
 Austin, M. et al. 2014, 31.
 Gerardin, Y. et al. 2021, 32.
 Kelly, C. R. et al. 2016, 33.
 McCune, V. L. et al. 2014, 34.
 Rinott, E. et al. 2021, 35.
 Ianiro, G. et al. 2019, 36.
 Khan, M. Y. et al. 2018, 37.
 Moayyedi, P. et al. 2017, 38.
 Aldars-García, L. et al. 2021, 39.
 Anderson, J. L. et al. 2012, 40.
 Tan, P. et al. 2020, 41.
 Cruz-Aguliar, R. M. et al. 2019, 42.
 El‐Salhy, M. et al. 2022, 43.
 Allegretti, J. R. et al. 2021, 44.
 Kootte, R. S. et al. 2017, 45.
 Proença, I. M. et al. 2020, 46.
 Rinott, E. et al. 2021, 47.
 Zhang et al. 2019, 48.
 Kang, D.-W. et al. 2017, 49.
 Kang, D.-W. et al. 2019, 50.
 Li, N. et al. 2021, 51.
 Huang, H. et al. 2019, 52.
 Segal, A. et al. 2021, 53.
 Sun, M.-F. et al. 2018, 54.
 Makkawi, S. et al. 2018, 55.
 Borody, T.J. et al. 2011.